mariozz/imdb-collaboration-graph/imdb-collaboration-graph/doc/readme.txt

 # ASSORTATIVITY
-Calculate the assortativity coefficient for every node and the mean value. java -Xmx2G imdb Assortativity
+Calculate the assortativity for every node and the assortativity coefficient (the assortativity of x is the sum of neighbors ranks' / # of neighbors of x; the assortativity coefficient is the sum of nodes' assortativities / # of nodes). java -Xmx2G imdb Assortativity
 [output]: results/assortativity/assortativity --> the file contains the assortativity coefficient for each node
 [output]: results/assortativity/assortativityCoeff --> the file contains the mean assortativity coefficient value